 The Great Barrier Reef.
 This World Heritage site is the largest coral reef on the planet that stretches over 1,200 miles and is one of the seven wonders of the world.
 “It is larger than the Great Wall of China and the only living thing on earth visible from space,” according to the website.

 Tasmania.
 Of all the dozen or so locations that Dr. William (Wim) LeMaire has practiced, Tasmania was probably his favorite.
 “It was such an incredible place with perfect weather,” he says.
 “Tasmania has everything: snow, lakes, mountains, beaches, and hiking, all within a day’s driving.”
 It also has penguins, the Tasmanian devil, and other unique wildlife.

 Sydney.
 From the famous Sydney Opera House and Bondi Beach to shopping, theatre, museums, and dining, Sydney is a destination hotspot in and of itself that would take days to explore.

 Melbourne.
 Visit the bottom of the world, which features everything from dining, theatre, and city life, to natural wonders like the Great Ocean Road with the towering 12 Apostles, wildlife, pristine rainforest, and more.

 Gold Coast.
-This island is an hour from the coast of Brisbane, Queensland, and offers a myriad of attractions, from theme parks and shopping to beaches, surfing, and a rainforest.
+This city is an hour from the coast of Brisbane, Queensland, and offers a myriad of attractions, from theme parks and shopping to beaches, surfing, and a rainforest.

 Daintree National Park.
 This Wet Tropics World Heritage Area is considered one of the most ancient ecosystems on Earth, according to PlanetWare, and boasts more than 18,000 plant species.
 The Mossman Gorge part of the park has clear waters rushing over granite boulders, and in the Cape Tribulation, rainforest meets white sandy beaches.